xanium4332/grott-home-assistant-add-on/grott-current/README.md

 The data is fowarded to the growatt's server.
 The grott server decode them and send them to your HA instance.

-This addon is based on the 2.7.7 [grott](https://github.com/johanmeijer/grott) code and current grott_ha extension.
+This addon is based on the 2.7.8 [grott](https://github.com/johanmeijer/grott) code and current grott_ha extension.

-Stopping the add-on -> rebuilding -> restarting, install the latest grott HA plugin in the add-on.